-You’d probably enjoy American Pastoral.
-That is, if you are willing to forget the award winning novel it is based on.
+You’d enjoy American Pastoral.
+If you are willing to forget the award-winning novel it is based on.

-I don’t think it’s possible.
+Personally, I don’t think it’s doable.
 I suspect many top directors would agree.
-Dear Sir Kenobi’s mistake, is thus to attempt such a monumental feat for his directorial debut.
+Dear Sir Kenobi’s mistake was to attempt such an impossibly feat for his directorial debut.

-I suspect most readers have different interpretations of the lines-between-the-lines of American Pastoral.
-I felt Zuckerman was an unreliable narrator, with his reconstruction of the Swede’s tragedy peppered by his own disdain for the stereotype of the perfect American Jewish son.
+PS: As a literary “masterpiece,” I suspect most people would have different interpretations of the lines-between-the-lines of American Pastoral.
+I myself felt Zuckerman was an unreliable narrator, with his reconstruction of the Swede’s tragedy peppered by his own scorn and disdain for the stereotype of the perfect American Jewish son.

 Other readers are likely to have contrasting opinions, some perhaps the polar opposite of mine.
-None of these readings could be easily translated to screen.
-That’s the main reason why screen adaptations of literature gems are bound to be contentious.
+None of these readings could be easily translated to screen, if at all possible.
+To me, that’s why screen adaptations of literature gems are almost bound to be contentious.